AdobeDocs/commerce-php/src/pages/module-reference/module-adobe-commerce-events-client.md

 - events:info
 - events:metadata:populate

-Please see [documentation](https://developer.adobe.com/commerce/events/get-started/commands/) for details on using these commands.
+For details on using these commands, refer to [Event management commands](https://developer.adobe.com/commerce/events/get-started/commands/) .